run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/register-ticket-related.md

 2. To create the sub-request:

-    -   Click on the ticket you want and select "Create sub-request" in the options menu;
+    -   Click on the ticket you want and select "Create related request" in the options menu;

     -   Complete all necessary field and click on "Save".

-3. To view the sub-request:
+3. To view the related ticket:

-    -   Click on the ticket you want and select "View sub-request" in the options menu.
+    -   In the Ticket column, search for the ticket that made the relation and will appear below the number one button called "Related Requests".

 !!!
 Abstract "ATTENTION"